 Six Kuku Yalanji people, led by an elder, guided three Europeans, including a visiting botanist and explorer, Dudley Le Souef, as well as Frank Hislop and Mr Anderson, up the climb in October 1896.
 The group first climbed the North Peak of Mount Pieter Botte and became the first recorded European party to do so.
 Then, the group climbed to the platform just below the summit of the South Peak.
 However, they did not make it to the true summit, as they were faced with the sheer-sided, granite outcrop that could not be climbed at the time.

-The highest point and the true summit of Mount Pieter Botte, which is at the the South Peak, is inaccessible to most bushwalkers, as it requires a rope and aid climbing gear.
-However, the most beautiful and iconic photos of Mount Pieter Botte's South Peak are actually taken from from the North Peak, which is easily scrambled.
+The highest point and the true summit of Mount Pieter Botte, which is at the South Peak, is inaccessible to bushwalkers, as it requires a rope and aid climbing gear.
+However, the most beautiful and iconic photos of Mount Pieter Botte's South Peak are actually taken from the North Peak, which is easily scrambled.
 For some, however, it may also be possible to scramble to the rock platform just below the monolith on the South Peak; this is where the roped climb up the sheer granite face begins.
 From here, a climber will face an enormous, granite, monolithic block that is overhanging on one side and perpendicular on the other side.

 Two members of the All 4 Adventure team were dropped off on the top of the summit of the South Peak via a helicopter in ~2016/2017.
 The sped-up, two seconds worth of footage was aired in Season 2 of the Unleashed TV series.

-Though some have attempted to climb the South Peak over the years, it wasn't until 2019 when the first ascent was made by Luen Warneke and Jodie Rummer.
+Though some have attempted to climb the South Peak over the years, it wasn't until 2019 that the first ascent was made by Luen Warneke and Jodie Rummer.
 And until then, Mount Pieter Botte was one of the last unclimbed summits in Australia... and perhaps the world.